-We all Live On a Haunted Submarine
+We all live on a Haunted Submarine

 Below (2002): 5 out of 10: Much like M. Night Shyamalan’s The Village halfway through Below I had a horrible feeling of dread.
-There were many ways the plot could still go and nothing but the atmosphere and build-up had taken place.
-Yet I became convinced that a lame obvious payoff was in my future.
+There were many ways the plot could still go, and nothing but the atmosphere and build-up had taken place.
+Yet I became convinced that a lame, obvious payoff was in my future.
 I was right.

 The downsides, besides the disastrous ending, are more plentiful.
 Bruce Greenwood, playing the acting skipper, comes across as more of a fishing charter captain than a sub commander in wartime.
 And Olivia Williams, as the rescued nurse, plays cold so well that I was rooting for the only piece of eye-candy in the whole film to die, disappear or at the very least shut up.

-All of this is a bit of a shame because take away the ghost story (and the endless bump in the night cheap scares that accompany it) you have yourself a pretty serviceable psychological thriller.
-On top of that, the action scenes with the Germans attacking the sub are certainly tenser than any of the haunting stuff.
+All of this is a bit of a shame because take away the ghost story (and the endless bump in the night cheap scares that accompany it) you have yourself a serviceable psychological thriller.
+On top of that, the action scenes with the Germans attacking the sub are tenser than any of the haunting stuff.

 Director Twohy would have been wise to dump the end and go with a straightforward crippled World War II Submarine story.